Toronto Area Turkey Vultures

 One of our readers from Brampton said ... we were driving north past the intersection of Bramalea Road and Bovaird Drive in Brampton, when we saw two Turkey Vultures feeding at the side of the road on a small dead animal that I assume was hit by a car.
 As the one bird was feeding, the other was standing on the grass, off the road, spreading its wings.
 I didn't even know what they were, just HUGE birds, black, with bald red heads.
 I guessed from the bald head that it was some kind of vulture, googled it, and it brought me to this site.
 Amazing and the first time I have ever seen a vulture other than on T.V.

 Yolande wrote to say ...
 I live in the Toronto Humewood-Cedarvale area and I saw a group of 6 or so Vultures soaring over the construction site at Allen Road at about 5 pm.
 They were circling and gliding on thermals and then headed south.
 Was such a cool sight to see.
 I would have grabbed my phone to snap a pic but I was so enthralled I couldn’t look away.
-This was on October 13th 2018.
+This was in October.

-Catherine wrote to us to report ... last fall, at 4:40 pm Eastern Standard, on October 17, 2018, my husband and I saw a flock of at least 50 turkey vultures hovering / soaring over Cabbagetown near the intersection of Parliament and Carlton Streets in Toronto, Ontario.
+Catherine wrote to us to report ... last fall, at 4:40 pm Eastern Standard, on October 17, my husband and I saw a flock of at least 50 Turkey Vultures hovering / soaring over Cabbagetown near the intersection of Parliament and Carlton Streets in Toronto, Ontario.
 We are quite near the Don Valley and the birds circled about in a range that covered several blocks of our immediate neighbourhood and east over the valley.

 Soon, I will post this on our Facebook page so that all our Facebook followers can read it.